 All staff understand the importance of intervening quickly, even if the concerns seem 'low-level.'
 Concerns are always logged on CPOMS and acted on by SLT / DSL when required.
-Incidents of peer on peer abuse will be catagorised to ensure that types of abuse such as racial or homphobic behaviour is monitored and steps are taken immediately when they are required.
+Incidents of child on child abuse will be catagorised to ensure that types of abuse such as racial or homphobic behaviour is monitored and steps are taken immediately when they are required.

-The parents / carers of all those directly involved will be informed of instances of peer on peer abuse.
+The parents / carers of all those directly involved will be informed of instances of child on child abuse.
 Normally this will be managed by the class teacher, but it may be done by the Headteacher / Senior teacher or PSA as appropriate.